Over 2,000 nationals attended Tablighi Jamaat congregation in Delhi

 Of the 9,000 who attended the event, 1,100 have tested positive for coronavirus.
 These persons are being treated at the various hospitals in New Delhi.
 The Ministry of Home Affairs has blacklisted over 800 foreign nationals who attended the congregation for violation of visa norms.
 The ministry said that these persons ought to have obtained a religious visa, but took part in these activities while holding a tourist visa.

-A look out circular has been issued and several states have given an ultimatum to these persons to surrender and undergo tests.
+A lookout circular has been issued and several states have given an ultimatum to these persons to surrender and undergo tests.

 Kandhalvi had organised the religious gathering at Nizamuddin Markaz last month against the social distancing protocol imposed by the Centre to curb the spread of the deadly disease.